 — elements of personnel safety and shipboard safety, firefighting training and accident prevention;

-— first aid at sea;
+— first aid at sea.

-produced evidence of a satisfactory minimum standard of medical fitness.

 Attained the age of 20 years.

 Note: Before the certificate may be used on vessels of 3 000 kW propulsion power, or over, it shall be endorsed for completion of an approved course in prevention and control of fires in ships.